Iowa State University Creamery history in a timeline

 - 2009 After several decades without a dedicated dairy food scientist in the department, in 2009, the Food Science and Human Nutrition department hired Dr. Stephanie Clark, who earned a B.S. in Animal Science, and M.S. and Ph.D. in Food Science from Cornell University prior to teaching at Washington State University.
 Dr. Clark immediately re-established the Dairy Products Evaluation Team, teaching dairy food science courses, and conducting dairy research.

 - 2020 After a 50-year hiatus, Dr. Clark re-established the Iowa State University Creamery.
-In addition to offering hands-on training to students and short courses to entrepreneurs, the ISU Creamery makes ice cream from scratch and will produce cheese for sale in their retail shop, located in the former Dairy Industry building.
+In addition to offering hands-on training to students and short courses to entrepreneurs, the ISU Creamery makes cheese and ice cream products from scratch and offers them for sale in their retail shop, located in the former Dairy Industry building.

 Iowa State University’s history in dairying extends far beyond the campus in Ames, with active Extension programs meeting the needs of farmers and processors, and alumni of production and manufacturing serving in all fifty states and throughout the world.
 With the volatility of dairy prices, questions about the sustainability of the dairy industry in the U.S. and globally, it is uncertain what the future may hold.
 However, with Iowa State University dairy scientists’ commitment to build upon the scientific knowledge and achievements made in the past and continue to demand sound research and communication, dairying shall prevail.
 For generations, the teaching, research, Extension, and outreach conducted in both the Animal Science and Food Science and Human Nutrition Departments have helped shape the dairy industry for farmers, dairy processors, consumers, and will do so for generations to come.